Are LLMs Rational Investors? A Study on Detecting and Reducing the Financial Bias in LLMs: Introduction

+\item The FBI framework, based on behavioral finance, defines, detects, analyzes, and mitigates financial biases in LLMs, offering a novel approach to evaluate their financial rationality.
+It is the first study to quantify behavioral finance indicators in LLMs, paving the way for more reliable LLMs.

-\item The FBI framework conducts an extensive analysis of the top 19 Chinese and English oriented LLMs, examining the impact of model parameters, training data, and input formats on their financial rationality.
-This comprehensive review provides insights into the varying degrees of financial irrationality across different models, enhancing our understanding of their behavior in financial applications(\autoref{sec4} and \autoref{sec5}).
+\item The framework extensively analyzes 23 leading LLMs, assessing how model parameters, training data, and input formats affect financial rationality.
+Our study deepens the understanding of the varying levels of financial irrationality among models and their behavior in financial contexts.

-\item Based on the FBI framework, we further investigate the root causes of financial irrationality in LLMs from various perspectives.
-Gaining a deeper understanding of these factors enables more effective evaluation and mitigation of financial irrationality in LLMs, contributing to the creation of more robust and dependable models.
-This supports the advancement of global financial development(\autoref{sec6}). \end{itemize}
+\item Utilizing the FBI framework, we explore the origins of financial irrationality in LLMs, identify methods to mitigate bias, and develop a dataset of 200,000 financial causal texts named FinCausal to address biases with causal knowledge.
+Ultimately, we experimented with four prompt-based methods for bias mitigation, yielding encouraging results.